![]() |

 In fact, the worldwide cocoa industry is bigger than just these two organizations.
 Though all of the top cocoa-producing countries are members of the ICCO, a few smaller exporters are not.
 Conversely, membership doesn't imply that a country is among the top producers - some member countries produce only a relatively small amount.

-Meanwhile, though most of the world's top cocoa bean importers are ICCO members, one is not: the United States.
+Although most of the world's top cocoa bean importers are ICCO members, there's one missing from the roster: the United States.
 Another top importer, Malaysia, has membership only as an exporting country.
 Outside the world of intergovernmental relations, there are also a number of non-governmental organizations dedicated to managing or influencing the global chocolate industry.

 (COPAL and ICCO logos are displayed without permission, based on fair use principles.)